 - Food coloring (this brand is what we use and it always works great!)

-Watch this video for how to make fluffy slime with liquid starch:
+Watch this video for how to make the best fluffy slime with liquid starch:

 How do you make fluffy slime?
 Follow along with our step-by-step guide to make your fluffy slime recipe.